sumeetdhawan/python-api-challenge/README.md

 # python-api-challenge
 The folders WeatherPy and VacationPy contain the script files Weather.ipynb and Vacation.ipynb, respectively.
 The respective figures have been saved in the folder.
+All the graphs are stored separately under the figures folder.

 Analysis